 Yes, it involves a lot of French butter, but it’s so delicious and worth every calorie.
 We booked our class with Maison Fleuret through Airbnb Experiences.
 See the link below.
 Highly recommend it!

-30- Cruise Along the Towering Limestone Cliffs in Ha Long Bay
+30- Cruise Around the Cliffs in Ha Long Bay

 Cruising along Ha Long Bay in Vietnam